Shaping Markets, Saving Lives

 More countries accessing lower priced 3GIRS leads to expanded coverage

 Since 2016 NgenIRS has expanded the number of countries it supports from 4 to 14.
 As a result of co-payments and volume guarantees, malaria programmes in partner countries have been able to procure over 4 million units of 3GIRS at $15, a significant reduction from the $23.50 starting price in 2016.
 Over 1 million additional units have been procured by partners outside of the co-payment mechanism at a significant discount, in return for volume guarantees to manufacturers.
-As a result, implementing partners have been able to procure approximately 1.7 million additional units of 3GIRS and protect an estimated 15 million more people than would have been possible if they had been paying full price.
+As a result, implementing partners have been able to procure approximately 1.7 million additional units during 2016 and 2017 (1.3 million units in 2017) and protect an estimated 15 million more people than would have been possible if they had been paying full price.

 Addition of new product allows for improved resistance management through rotation while increasing competition